 The common belief that masturbation causes acne is a total myth.
 Acne or pimples appear due to either hormonal imbalance or excessive sebum production.

-Now you might be confused, but think about this most people tend to get acne during puberty and alongside some of them might indulge in masturbation.
+Now you might be confused, but think about this Most people tend to get acne during puberty, and some of them might indulge in masturbation.
 We as a society have correlated the two and believe that masturbation causes acne but there is no scientific reason to back it.

 Does masturbation affect ovulation and does it cause PCOS?

-Ovulation is the release of the egg/ovum from the ovary.
+Ovulation is the phase when the ovum/ eggs are released from the ovary.
 The release happens regardless of masturbation or an orgasm.
-To conceive the egg and the sperm meet and contrary to regular belief, the egg is fertilized outside the uterus, but in the fallopian tube.
+To conceive the egg and the sperm cells meet and contrary to regular belief, the egg is fertilized outside the uterus, but in the fallopian tube.

 Technically masturbation does not affect ovulation as it does not interfere with the release of the egg.
-But some people experience difficulty in conceive and are unable to ovulate.
+However, some people experience difficulty in conceiving and are unable to ovulate.
 This might be due to PCOS.

 - Polycystic Ovary Syndrome is a hormonal imbalance disorder commonly found in women.

-- People with PCOS experience excessive cramping and infrequent periods.
+- People with syndrome pcos experience excessive cramping and infrequent periods.

 - The ovaries collect fluid to form small follicles that prevent ovum release.

-If you are experiencing symptoms of PCOS, it is recommended that you visit a gynaecologist near you.
+If you are experiencing symptoms of PCOS, it is recommended that you visit an ob-gyn near you.